agentsix1/Discord-Chat-Bot-Open-Source-VB.NET-Outdated/README.md

 # Discord-Chat-Bot-Open-Source-VB.NET
 DCBOS - A project for easy use of discord chat bots.
 This is a VB.NET coded bot completely open source for the public!

+You can download this bot at (Once the bot is in a stable working order): https://opendownloads.gq/discord/ All information about the bot will be more then likely posted there!

+Plans Completed:
+# nothing quite yet :(

 Plans:
 - Custom Themes
 - Add/Remove/Edit Custom Commands